SAP-samples/cloud-objectstore-java-sample/README.md

         - objectstore-service
   ~~~

-  4. To deploy / run the application, Navigate to the root of the application execute the below command:
+  4. To deploy the application, navigate to the root of the application and execute the below command:
      ```
      cf push
      ```